 The weather is starting to warm up, which has me thinking about refreshing salads.
 I’ve always been a big salad fan (back in college, I used to munch on a bowl of greens as a midnight snack!).

-I created a citrus salad recipe that’s both hearty and filled with nutrition.
-I combined protein-offering quinoa with almonds, scallions, and arugula—and flavored the dish with a honey-orange dressing made with olive oil, freshly squeezed orange juice, and garlic.
+I created an orange salad that’s both hearty and filled with nutrition.
+I combined protein-offering quinoa with almonds, scallions, and arugula—and flavored the dish with a orange-honey dressing made with olive oil, freshly squeezed orange juice, and garlic.

 For the perfect finishing touch, I mixed in Sunsweet Amaz!n Diced Prunes.
 These prunes are the perfect size for adding to dishes.
-And per ¼-cup serving, you get 12 percent of the daily value for filling fiber, as well as 8 percent of the daily value for blood-pressure-helping potassium.
+And per ¼-cup serving, you get 12% of the daily value for filling fiber, as well as 8% of the daily value for blood-pressure-helping potassium.